opentok/opentok-react-native/README.md

 1. In your terminal, change into your project directory.

-2. If you have already run `react-native link opentok-react-native` for the iOS installation, please skip this step.
+2. If you have already run `react-native link @vonage/client-sdk-video-react-native` for the iOS installation, please skip this step.

-   - Run `react-native link opentok-react-native`
+   - Run `react-native link @vonage/client-sdk-video-react-native`

 3. Open your Android project in Android Studio.